digital-preservation/PRONOM_Research/Submissions/CorelDRAW Updates/readme.md

 One format that could also be added was a variant of version 8, called Version 8 Bidi, it is a lowercase ```cdr8```, and could be added as another signature for x-fmt/292 or a new signature.

-Hi Tyler, Unsure if you'll see this, but will give it a try.
-Thanks for all these, just adding.
-I see samples here for X6 and 2023 versions, but could you point me in the direction of samples for x4, x5, 8bidi, x7. x8 and 2017- 2022 please?
-It's a big ask, sorry.